Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 ## Conclusion

 The RP2350 encodes critical debug-disable flags in OTP with redundant voting, but `DEBUGEN` can override their effect and has no equivalent protection documented in the datasheet.
 In our experiments, laser pulses changed `DEBUGEN` despite `DEBUGEN_LOCK` and could set a lock bit that prevented firmware from restoring the disabled value.
 Separately, the RP-AP rescue reset restored the challenge's runtime page lock to its persistent value while preventing user firmware from executing.
 The software-visible mechanisms each performed their documented function, but their interaction with the laser fault enabled Secure debug and recovery of the challenge secret.
-Differential PEM first isolated bit-dependent `DEBUGEN` activity, guided LFI converted that spatial lead into persistent Secure debug.
+Differential PEM first isolated bit-dependent `DEBUGEN` activity, and guided LFI converted that spatial lead into persistent Secure debug.
 The system-level lesson is that security analysis must cover the complete enforcement path, from persistent OTP configuration through mutable control registers and reset behaviour, because system security depends on that path rather than on individual mechanisms in isolation.

 ## Disclosure and acknowledgements